Louis Castle joins GreenPark Sports as chief product officer

 “I’m working closely with the CEO to ensure that we fulfill the vision of a game, or really an app, that’s aimed and geared toward fans,” Castle said.
 “GreenPark is basically a virtual place where fans can express their fandom and immediately become part of a community.
 So think of think of it as like a virtual sports bar.
 We actually have a lot of meta activities that we’re adding that allows you to express how much of a fan you are, we have a prediction model.
 And they’re the ones who predict outcomes of of the next matches, lots of gear and stuff like that with tons of partners.”

 GreenPark Sports CEO Ken Martin met Castle two years ago and brought him aboard as an adviser.
-Martin, who is speaking at our GamesBeat Summit 2021 conference on April 28-29, said in a statement that Castle’s advice has been invaluable and he’s excited about bringing Castle on board full time.
+Martin, who is speaking at our GamesBeat Summit 2021 conference on April 28 and April 29, said in a statement that Castle’s advice has been invaluable and he’s excited about bringing Castle on board full time.

 “This is really more like a social platform with activities that are meant to be able to celebrate your knowledge as a fan,” Castle said.